-The voluntary withdrawal date is Tuesday, August 3 (by which time you will have received your marks for the first two quizzes and the midterm test).
+The voluntary withdrawal date is Jun.
+7, 2022 for May/June courses. (by which time you will have received your marks for the first two quizzes)

 Copyrighted Material

 All course notes, assignments, tests, exams, practice exams and solutions are the intellectual property of your instructor or the Department of Statistics.
 Reproduction or distribution of these materials is strictly forbidden without their consent.